pcreux/csv-importer/README.md

 ### Validate the header

 On a web application, as soon as a CSV file is uploaded, you can check if it has the required columns.
-This is handy to fail early an provide the user with a meaningful error message right away.
+This is handy to fail early and provide the user with a meaningful error message right away.

 ```ruby